apache/apex-core/TroubleshootingFAQsHOWTO.md

   1. Minimum hardware requirements, what happens if certain minimum configuration requirement has not been met?

-        1. What happens if minimum RAM requirement is not met?
+        a.
+What happens if minimum RAM requirement is not met?

                 Symptoms & errors:
                 Troubleshooting: